*This post has been updated to reflect 2020 data.

 If you think you don’t have enough content to turn into podcasts, consider every single success story you could tell – how many problems you’ve solved, designs you’ve developed, and lives you’ve improved.

-And, as you may have guessed, iTunes or Podcast Republic or CastBox are among the top apps used on mobile.
-In fact, 67 million Americans listen to podcasts monthly.
+And, as you may have guessed, iTunes, Google Podcasts, Podcast Republic, Stitcher, and CastBox are among the top apps used on mobile.
+In fact, 104 million Americans listen to podcasts monthly (Infinite Dial 20) and 45% of monthly podcast listeners have household income over $75K.

 Podcast viewership skews to 25 to 54 year olds and with the increase in speak to search tools such as Google Home and Alexa, podcasts are built directly into the software.
 This style of content has never been easier to digest.